 Congratulation and have fun on the quiet part now, it is very different.
 Carry more water as there are fewer places to fill up and some long stretches without any.
 I have missed at least one place where I stayed in a ruined village run by an American confraternity but I can’t remember where it is.

 If anyone can help correct anything I have wrong that would be great and I will put the list up on the main web site for everyone to download.

 My Thoughts On This Camino Route

 1. I walked with my friend Dara.
 It was Dara who introduced me to the Camino de Santiago, we shared an apartment while at university together.
-He talked about this long distance walk he had done – but he had started walking in Amsterdam and had walked to Santiago de Compostella.
-Unfortunately Dara died very young and far too early the year after.
+He talked about this long distance walk he had done – but he had started walking in Amsterdam and had walked to Santiago de Compostela.
+Unfortunately Dara died very young and far too early a year later.

 2. It is quiet.
 I walked this route directly after walking the Camino Frances.
 On the Camino Frances I might have come across at least 100 pilgrims per day, most likely more – here I came across less than ten per day.
 I must admit the peace was refreshing.